 - 1. Remind students that their goal this week is to finish their game to the best of their ability.
-Stress that they can remove components from their game if they do not think they will finish them on time. - 2.
+Let them know that they can remove components from their game if they do not think they will finish them on time. - 2.
 Ask them to review their work and timeline and to make any changes they feel are necessary after further review to keep their project fun and on schedule. - 3.
-Allow students to begin working to complete their game prototype.
+Allow students to work on completing their game prototype.

-Lesson 4: Game Testing and Polish
+Lesson 4: Game Playtesting and Polish